Vam-Jam/Razi/README.md

 <br>

 # Thank you notes:
-- Thank you to the serenity-rs team, they have helped me in the past and their discord is a useful source for finding errors
+- Thank you to the serenity-rs team, they have helped me fix issues in the past.=
 - Caesar for making the picture